Skip to content

 Many of these focus areas hone in on restoring the abilities of those who have lost capabilities they formerly possessed.
 This may be due to aging or as a result of a traumatic event, injury, addiction or mental illness.
 Pediatric occupational therapists, however, have a unique opportunity to work with children, ensuring they are provided with the best possible start during some of the most crucial developmental phases of their lives.

-There’s a lot to learn about the ins and outs of pediatric occupational therapy.
+Pediatric occupational therapy practitioners provide support to infants, toddlers, children and youth, as well as to their families in a variety of settings.
+There’s much to learn about pediatric occupational therapy’s ins and outs.
 If you’re considering pursuing this fulfilling, respected and increasingly in-demand career path, you’ve come to the right place.
 Read on as we explore the details of this coveted specialty, the numerous ways pediatric occupational therapy practitioners impact the lives of their clients and the most sought-after characteristics of those who thrive in this position.

-The children and youth focus area of occupational therapy centers on helping children develop the skills they need to grow into high functioning, independent adults.
+The children and youth focus area of occupational therapy centers on helping children develop the skills they need to grow into high-functioning, independent adults.
 The variables that may be hindering a child’s ability to progress normally will vary depending on the child, and it can at times be the duty of an occupational therapist to help determine the underlying causes of delayed social or cognitive development.
 They can then explore potential solutions and design a suitable therapy plan.

 Occupational therapists practicing with children and youth will often incorporate play into their interventions to help motivate children.
 This tactic also helps to reduce potential anxiety they may experience through the process.
 This can involve games, puzzles, toys, songs and physical exercises.
 Through working with pediatric occupational therapists, children are not only enabled to develop critical skills, but they often also build upon their levels of confidence and self-esteem.

-Pediatric occupational therapists are well-compensated for their important work, earning a median annual salary of $80,045, according to the latest Glassdoor report.
 The entry-level degree for an occupational therapist today is a master’s degree.
-However, the Accreditation Council for Occupational Therapy Education has recently mandated that the entry-level degree for new occupational therapists will be the doctoral degree by 2027.
-Pediatric occupational therapists with earned bachelor or master degrees will be “grandfathered” under the new mandate.
+However, the Accreditation Council for Occupational Therapy Education has mandated that the entry-level degree for new occupational therapists will be the doctoral degree by 2027.
+Pediatric occupational therapists with earned bachelor’s or master’s degrees will be “grandfathered” under the new mandate.
 All occupational therapists are required to become licensed in the state(s) in which they are employed.
+In return for meeting these rigorous educational and professional standards, occupational therapists are well-compensated for their vital work, according to the Bureau of Labor Statistics

 Pediatric occupational therapy: The rewarding benefits